 Because they’re simply overrated.
 Save your money.

-6 – You Need to Eat Healthy to Get Lean
+Myth 6: You Need to Eat Healthy to Get Lean

-You do NOT need to eat healthy to get in great shape.
+You do not need to eat healthy to get in great shape.

 However, eating healthy is always a good idea because you want to be healthy on the inside as well as the outside.
-You don’t want to look strong, but have your organs slowly rotting away behind the cover.
+You don’t want to look strong but have your organs slowly rotting away behind the cover.
 That’s like having a Ferrari with the engine of a Mini Cooper.

-However, with the IIFYM protocol, people still believe you need to eat in certain macro-nutrient ratios to make gains.
-In my testing and personal experience macro-nutrient ratios have no noticeable effect on body composition either.
+However, with the IIFYM protocol, people still believe you need to eat in certain macronutrient ratios to make gains.
+In my testing and personal experience, macro-nutrient ratios have no noticeable effect on body composition either.

 What IIFYM followers don’t realise is, they could be saving a lot of time NOT working out these ratios; by simply hitting a calorie number instead.
 Calories is the important number here, not quantities of macronutrients.